Introduction: Annapurna Circuit Trekking

 Remember that the local foods are always safe and fresh, as the locals prepare the food after getting the orders.
 Avoid things like ketchup, cheese, meat, and spicy items, as this can lead to constipation and sometimes diarrhea during the trek, which is the worst thing someone would want during an outing.

-There is an open menu during the all-inclusive package with Holiday Tours in Nepal, where trekkers can select a single item of their choice for the food.
+There is an open menu during the all-inclusive package with Holiday Tours Nepal, where trekkers can select a single item for the food.

 Note: Our all-inclusive packages for the Annapurna Circuit Trek include breakfast, lunch, dinner, tea, and coffee available during the trek.

 Day 1: Arrival in Kathmandu (1,350 m/4,430 ft) and transfer to the hotel.

 Day 2: Drive to Dharapani (1,920 m/6299 ft) in 6 hours.

 Day 3: Trek to Chame (2,670 m/8759 ft), 5 hours.